-The objectives for the energy frontier are to explore high energy and luminosity collisions at the LHC using the ATLAS and CMS detectors to lead physics analyses in characterization of the Higgs Boson, to search for its potential partners, to lead searches for Dark Matter and to make extensive studies of Electroweak phenomena.
+The objectives for the Energy Frontier are to explore high energy and luminosity collisions at the LHC using the ATLAS and CMS detectors to lead physics analyses in characterization of the Higgs Boson, to search for its potential partners, to lead searches for Dark Matter and to make extensive studies of Electroweak phenomena.

-The objectives for the theory frontier are to analyze and interpret the new data (Phenomenology), to investigate new theories of high energy physics extending the standard models of particle physics and cosmology, fundamental issues in gravity, string and quantum field theories, and their phenomenological and cosmological implications (String Theory and Theoretical Cosmology.)
+The objectives for the Theory Frontier are to analyze and interpret the new data (Phenomenology), to investigate new theories of high energy physics extending the standard models of particle physics and cosmology, fundamental issues in gravity, string and quantum field theories, and their phenomenological and cosmological implications (String Theory and Theoretical Cosmology.)

 Current Experimental Program

-Wisconsin group in ATLAS, led by Prof. Sau Lan Wu, has experienced major excitement of making outstanding contributions leading to the Higgs boson discovery in 2012 and subsequently the measurement of its properties.
+The Wisconsin group in ATLAS, led by Prof. Sau Lan Wu, has experienced major excitement of making outstanding contributions leading to the Higgs boson discovery in 2012 and subsequently the measurement of its properties.
 Among other recognitions, Prof. Wu’s photo was one of the five physicists on the front page of New York Times.
 Run 2 of the Large Hadron Collider (LHC) at CERN started in the summer of 2015 at the energy frontier enabling discovery of new physics, in particular, that arising from Dark Matter or hidden sector.
 Wu’s group is adding its research focus at the LHC from the Higgs particle to another outstanding mystery of Nature: Dark Matter.

 Current Theoretical Program